The Victorian Public Sector Commission (VPSC) encourages people to report improper conduct that involves the VPSC or its employees.

 13. Alternatives to Making a ‘Protected Disclosure’

-Employees are encouraged to raise matters with their supervisors and managers at any time.
+Employees are encouraged to raise matters with their managers at any time.

 These procedures are reviewed regularly to ensure they meet the objectives of the Act and accord with IBAC’s guidelines.